Epigenetics of schizophrenia: Histone modifications

 Histones are proteins that the DNA chromosome are wrapped around.
 Histones are present as an octamer (set of 8 proteins) and they can be modified through acetylation, methylation, SUMOylation, ubiquitination, phosphorylation, etc. These changes can either open or close up the chromosome.
 Thus, depending on which histone is modified and the exact process, histone modifications can either silence or promote gene expression (while DNA methylation almost always silences).

 Because the sub-field of histone modifications is relatively new, there aren't many results yet.
 Investigations into these epigenetic regulations indicate that therapeutic pathways targeting epigenetic mechanisms like differential methylation and acetylation may be beneficial.
 Some studies have found that patients with schizophrenia have higher levels of methylation at H3 (the 3rd histone in the octamer) in the prefrontal cortex, an area that could be related to the negative symptoms.
 A prominent example is the increased repressive methylation of histone 3 (H3K9me2), which has been associated with both age of disease onset and treatment resistance.
 It has also been shown that histone acetylation and phosphorylation is increased at the promoter for the BDNF protein, which is involved in learning and memory.

 More recent studies have found that postmortem brain tissue from patients with schizophrenia had higher levels of HDAC, histone deacetylase, an enzyme that remove acetyl groups from histones.
 HDAC1 levels are inversely correlated with GAD67 protein expression, which is decreased in patients with schizophrenia.

-Heritable Epigenetic Alterations
+Heritable epigenetic alterations

 Studies have shown that epigenetic changes can be passed on to future generations through meiosis and mitosis.
 These findings suggest that environmental factors that the parents face can possibly affect how the child's genetic code is regulated.
 Research findings have shown this to be true for patients with schizophrenia as well.
 In rats, the transmission of maternal behavior and even stress responses can be attributed to how certain genes in the hippocampus of the mother are methylated.
 Another study has shown that the methylation of the BDNF gene, which can be affected by early life stress and abuse, is also transmittable to future generations.